DiamondLightSource/pymalcolm/docs/developer_docs/messages.rst

 This message is sent to signify completion of an operation:

-- In response to a `Get`_ to return the serialized version of an endpoint
+- In response to a `Get`_ to return the serialized version of an path
 - In response to a `Put`_ or `Unsubscribe`_ with no value to indicate successful completion
 - In response to a `Post`_ with the return value of that Method call, or no